pugzillo/kpop_song_analyses/README.md

   - [References:](#references)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Kpop Song Analyses:
-A statistical analysis of Korean pop (K-pop) music from 2000-2019.

 ## Background:
 K-pop is a genre of popular music from South Korea.
 However, to confine K-pop to just music is too simplistic.
 It is a fusion of music, visual art and fashion.
 Though K-pop has origins in the early 90s, modern K-pop truly emerged in the 2000s.
 K-pop artists tend to perform in boy or girl groups produced by large companies.